 However, to install Ghost v1.0 and above on Raspberry Pi you need to use Ubuntu, so I opted for the Ubuntu Classic Server 16.04.
 You can find both of the SD card images on Ubuntu Pi Flavour Maker (although the Pi 2 image has been up and down recently so may not work):

-- Ubuntu Classic Server 16.04 for the Raspberry Pi 2 (direct link)
+- Ubuntu Classic Server 16.04 for the Raspberry Pi 2 (direct link to Pi 2 image)

-- Ubuntu Classic Server 16.04 for the Raspberry Pi 3 (direct link)
+- Ubuntu Classic Server 16.04 for the Raspberry Pi 3 (direct link to Pi 3 image)

 If the Pi 2 version is not working, then try again at different times.
 For me, it worked some days but didn't on others, but once you have the image file then keep it safe.
 I'll explore the option for hosting a mirror here, but I cannot make any promises.